SHORT STORY 5

 "Reputations.
-I've come to the conclusion that someone's reputation is as close a construct to this concept that anyone has an immortal soul.
+I've come to the conclusion that someone's reputation is as close a construct to this concept that anyone has of an immortal soul.
 Forget about your genes, they only have a vague relevance to you personally.
 Your reputation is something that you create, and yet, once again, have little control over.
-If you have a bad reputation, you're seen externally as a bad fucking person."
+If you have a bad reputation, then you're a bad fucking person forever more."

 "That's only an illusion.
 It's not who we really are.
 Everything we've been talking about is based on what others perceive against what we hold inside."

-"Your secrets are just a form of control.
-Yet you yourself have said that there's so much in our lives that's out of our control.
-So this big secret of yours is some desperate attempt to maintain control, when you know yourself that you don't have any."
+"Your secrets are just a form of control!
+And this big secret of yours, where you're going, it's also a desperate attempt to maintain some power over your life, when you know yourself that you don't have any!"

-I nodded my head.
-"Just like your prying nature is your Electra complex exerting itself in order to control me."
+I nodded.
+"Just like your prying nature is merely the Electra complex exerting itself in order to control me."

-"So is this all just a fucking game to you?"
+"Is this all a fucking game to you?!"
 Natalie sneered.

 "Of course," I smiled.